bilguun0203/WSL-ArchLinux/README.md

 - Enabled Windows Subsystem for Linux in Windows Features and Developer Mode in the Settings app.
 - You must have `install.tar.gz` (rootfs of Arch Linux) in your root of the project.
 I used [ArchWSL](https://github.com/yuk7/ArchWSL)'s rootfs.tar.gz.
 Download `Arch.zip` from releases, then unzip and rename `rootfs.tar.gz` to `install.tar.gz`.

+## Installing release

+1. Download `ArchLinux-....zip` from releases
+2. Extract zip file and run `Add-AppDevPackage.ps1` with powershell
+3. Accept all
+4. When finished select Arch Linux from Start or type `arch` on cmd to start

 ### Contents
   This provides the following functionality: